runadock/docs/Getting Started.md

 * now click the button Create

 6. After refreshing the terminal site the list of running containers contains now the recently started container.
-7. TO open the web site of the container you have to use the entries Public DNS and Ports in the following way:
+7. To open the web site of the container you have to use the entries Public DNS and Ports in the following way:

-<public dns>:<ports>, in example: e9161e7a74.c.runadock.io:49908
+    [public dns]:[ports], in example: e9161e7a74.c.runadock.io:49908

+Please consider: for our example you have to use the entry for port 80.

 If you have copied correctly you can see the site "Welcome to nginx on Debian!".

+#### out of charge

+In case your quota is exhausted you can order new contingents on our Billing page.
+Just open the site using the menu item.
+At Billing site you can choose between 5, 10, 25, or 50 Euro.
+After clicking on "Charge" the Novalnet application will be started.
+Please follow the provided process.

+Usually you will get a confirmation about your successful charge.
+Further you can see your actual balance at the Billing site.